 - Project Co and project financiers during the construction and operation phases of a prison PPP project in Victoria, and acting in litigation and separate arbitrations on this project.

 - developers and contractors in litigation in relation to alleged defects on high value developments in NSW.

-- acting for an Australian Joint Venture D&C contractor in an arbitration against its design consultant in relation to the design and construction of a brownfield road and tunnel project in Brisbane
+- an Australian Joint Venture D&C contractor in an arbitration against its design consultant in relation to the design and construction of a brownfield road and tunnel project in Queensland.

-- acting for a leading Australian developer in an expert determination with a local authority regarding liability for construction costs under a Project Development Agreement for the completion of a $100m+ residential and commercial development in Sydney
+- a leading Australian developer in an expert determination with a local authority regarding liability for construction costs under a Project Development Agreement for the completion of a significant development in Sydney.